ONE MILLION POSITIVE FACES

 Decades of research and development have seen HIV science and treatment change beyond recognition in the last 30 years.
 However, there is no pill for the stigma that still surrounds HIV.

-As a result, people living with HIV around the world suffer isolation and discrimination, and often miss out on proper diagnosis and care.
+As a result, people living with HIV around the world suffer isolation and

 One Million Positive Faces to show our support